Try it now: Open the — run real Git commands in your browser with live commit graphs. No install required.

 The --global flag saves this for every Git repository on your computer.
 You only need to do this once.

 Don't want to use the terminal?
 No problem.
 VS Code will actually prompt you to configure your identity the first time you try to use Git.
-You can also open the Command Palette (Cmd+Shift+P) and search for "Git: Config" to set these values without touching the terminal.
+You can also open the Command Palette (Cmd+Shift+P / Ctrl+Shift+P) and search for "Git: Config" to set these values without touching the terminal.

 Vibe it